 Significance & Legacy

 The first permanent abandonment of a major Roman province.
-It definitively marked the end of Roman Dacia (106–271 AD).
-It ignited the enduring Romanian historiographical debate on Daco-Roman continuity — whether the Romanized population remained north of the Danube, forming the basis of the modern Romanian people, or migrated south with the legions.
+It definitively marked the end of Roman Dacia (106–271 AD) and sparked the enduring debate on Daco-Roman continuity.

 Frequently Asked Questions